canvasxyz/canvas/packages/hooks/README.md

 ## `useLiveQuery`

-The `useLiveQuery` hook maintains a reactive frontend query on top of a Canvas application.
+The `useLiveQuery` hook maintains a live-updated frontend query on top of a Canvas application.

 You can see a more [complete example here](/readme-core.html#subscribing-to-live-queries).